TyGuS/hoogle_plus/README.md

 ```

 If you have your own file(s) you want to use, you may specify them.
 You will then use all the modules within the files.
 At this time you may not filter within the file:
 ```
 stack exec -- hplus generate -f <your-file-here>
 ```

 Of course, you can specify the exact packages (from hackage) and modules you want to include:
 ```
 stack exec -- hplus generate -p base  -p bytestring -m "Data.Word" -m "Data.Int" -m "Data.Maybe" -m "Data.ByteString.Builder" -m "Data.ByteString.Lazy" -m "Data.List" -m "Data.Tuple" -m "GHC.List" -m "GHC.Char" -m "Data.Bool"  -m "Text.Show"
 ```

 ## Docker image:
-First run `docker pull aaron069/hoogle-plus:v5`
+We have a Dockerfile configuration in the root directory.
-Then go to your hoogle_plus repo, run `docker run -v ./:/home/hoogle-plus -it aaron069/hoogle-plus:v5`
+First go to the hoogle_plus repo and run `docker build --tag hoogleplus:latest .` to build a docker image.
-If you want to redirect port on localhost:3000, add this flag: `-p 3000:3000` on above command.
+After the building finished, run `docker run -p 3000:3000 -p 5000:5000 -it hoogle-plus:latest`.

 ## Developing inside a Container